Configure DNS for AWS inbound Private Link

 Verification

-After configuring DNS, verify that workspace URLs resolve correctly to private IP addresses.
+After configuring DNS, verify that your URLs resolve correctly to private IP addresses.

 - Use nslookup